brotherswatching/UAV-Detection-and-feature-extraction-based-on-mmWave-radar/README.md

 Only **part of the project** — specifically what I've worked on — are showcased in this repository.

 The approaches applied in this project are **not yet fully developed**.
-This repository mainly serves as a record and summary.
+This repository mainly serves as a record and a possible reference approach.

 Discussions are welcome.